Fellowships

 Office of Career Strategy (OCS) Professional Development Reimbursement

-What is it?
-OCS offers a reimbursement program for Yale juniors and seniors to help offset the costs associated with career related engagements, conferences, and travel for interviews/ auditions.
-Air travel, ground transportation (i.e. subway, bus, shuttle, or taxi fares), car rental, parking fees, tolls, person vehicle gas mileage costs, and other career-related engagements can be reimbursed.
-Food purchases are not eligible for reimbursement.
+The OCS offers a reimbursement program for Yale juniors and seniors to help offset the costs associated with career related engagements, conferences, and travel for interviews/auditions.
+Air travel, ground transportation (i.e. subway, bus, shuttle, or taxi fares), car rental, parking fees, tolls, personal vehicle gas mileage costs, and other career-related expenses can be reimbursed.
+However, food purchases are not eligible for reimbursement.

 1. Log into ocs.yale.edu with your NetID